wurfmaul/kartulimardikas/README.md

 This will secure the `.git/` directory and create a file `config.php` in the directory `config/`.

+Prepare a database for the application.
+Maybe a new user that has only access rights for the specified database is a good idea too.
 Adopt at least the following settings of `config/config.php` to your database configuration:

 ```
 define('DB_HOST',     'localhost');